Nonprofit Security Grant Fund Program

 On November 7, 2019, House Bill 859 (or Act 83 of 2019) was signed into law, establishing a new program called the Nonprofit Security Grant Fund Program at the Pennsylvania Commission on Crime and Delinquency (PCCD).

-The following webpage provides initial information on who is eligible to apply for these funds; the availability of funds; eligible projects and expenses; what information you will need when applying; and an overview of the review process.
+The following webpage provides information on who is eligible to apply for these funds; the availability of funds; eligible projects and expenses; what information you will need for the initial request form; and an overview of the review, award and formal application process.
+Please bookmark this page – and sign up for the email notification above – to receive timely notifications when this information is updated.

-Under Act 83, eligible applicants under this funding announcement must satisfy the following criteria:
+Under Act 83, eligible applicants must satisfy the following criteria:

 - The applicant must be a nonprofit organization based in the Commonwealth of Pennsylvania which is designated as exempt as defined under section 501(c)(3) of the Internal Revenue Code of 1986 (Public Law 99-514, 26 U.S.C. § 501(c)(3)); and